jamestlalocPDX/epicodus-capstone/proposal.md

 ##### Minimum Viable Product

 * Feature that allows a user to post and delete a message on a newsfeed.
+* Feature that allows a user to comment on other people’s posts.
 * Feature that allows a user to to 'like' or 'dislike' someone else's comment.
-* Feature that allows a user to comment on other people’s posts.

 ##### Tools for MVP

-Firebase
-Express
-React
-Node.js
+* Firebase && Firestore - This will be used for user authentication, realtime database, and eventually hosting.
+By utilizing this BaaS, it will decrease start-up development time, and handle traffic until the platform expands.

+* React && Redux - These librarries will be used as the front-end framework, focusing on the user experience by providing a fast and reactive application as possible.

+* Express && Node.js - This will be used to

-Material-UI
+* Material-UI

 ##### Additional Features

 * User Registration / Sign-Up Feature - A user's account log-in information will be held in database storage.
-* Log-in / Log-out
+* Log-in / Log-out Feature - A user will be able to log in and out of their account using database authentication

 Notifications
-Sort the newsfeed in ascending timestamp orde Shareable images and videos.
+Sort the newsfeed in ascending timestamp order Shareable images and videos.

 ##### Tools for Additional Features

-Firebase
+* Postman

-RESTful API
+* RESTful API

-Bootsrap
+* Bootsrap

 ##### Additional Information
-	My main focus with this project will be on UI and UX.
-I want to create an aesthetically pleasing, easy and intuitive interactive website that will attempt to compel users to sign up and make this app a household app.
-It would be too much to tackle every single feature that popular platforms already offer, so my main difference will lie in interaction.
-However, I do hope to hit MVP throughout the weekend so I can balance time on some additional features and not get too carried away just on UI/UX.
+	The main focus with this application will be on the UI and UX.
+The goal is to create an aesthetically pleasing, easy and intuitive interactive website that will attempt to compel users to sign up and make this app a household name.
+It would be too much to tackle every single feature that popular platforms already offer, so the biggest difference will lie in interaction.